istio/old_mixer_repo/doc/dev/adapters.md

 # Template overview

-To understand how an adapter receives and processes a *template's* specific instances, this section first provides details about various artifacts of a template that are relevant for adapter development.
+To understand how an adapter receives and processes a template-specific instance, this section first provides details about various artifacts of a template that are relevant for adapter development.

 As we saw in the previous section, a build of Mixer supports a set of templates, and every template defines a kind of data Mixer dispatches to adapters when processing a request, and also defines the interface for adapters to consume that data.
-The kind of data is expressed as a Go struct and the interface adapters implement is expressed as a Go interface.

 The following diagram shows the various components of a template.